4th Of July Outfit Ideas Inspired By America's Greatest Style Icons

 So we’ll be the first to admit it—though we may be pictures of immaculate sh*t-togetherness now (kidding, we can hear our moms laughing from here), trips back in time through throwback Facebook albums elicit our fair share of panic-untags.

-The boxed-blonde streaks phase (maybe she’s born with it).
+The boxed-blonde streaks phase (maybe she’s born with it, but *we* certainly weren't).
 The ever-present Abercrombie moose.
 The acid-wash denim descending into isosceles triangles over Baby Phat shoes.
 And—perhaps worst of all—regrettable Americana.